nickbrandt/GitLab/doc/administration/high_availability/README.md

       [Packages](../packages/index.md#using-object-storage) (Optional Feature),
       [Dependency Proxy](../packages/dependency_proxy.md#using-object-storage) (Optional Feature).

-[^5]: NFS can be used as an alternative for both repository data and object storage but this isn't
+[^5]: NFS can be used as an alternative for both repository data (replacing Gitaly) and
-      typically recommended for performance reasons.
+      object storage but this isn't typically recommended for performance reasons.
 Note however it is required for [GitLab Pages](https://gitlab.com/gitlab-org/gitlab-pages/issues/196).

 [^6]: Our architectures have been tested and validated with [HAProxy](https://www.haproxy.org/)